Calculation Requirement¶

 Attribute used to store the data required for the calculation.

 Initially it is None and will be set with the data acquired by the get_data method.
-The data type will depend on the subclass implementation, but usually it will be a pandas DataFrame or a dictionary.
+The data type will depend on the subclass implementation, but usually it will be a polars DataFrame or a dictionary.

 Returns: